Dominican Republic All-Inclusive Tips for First-Timers

 Chat with the Chefs: Get to know the chefs and staff at the food stations.
 A friendly conversation might get you special dishes or recommendations!

-4. À La Carte Restaurants – A Special Dining Experience
+4. À La Carte Restaurants at Your All-Inclusive Resort

 Know the Limits: Some resorts limit how many times you can dine at à la carte restaurants per stay.
 Check your resort’s policy so you can make the most of your dining options.